CaptainOfPhB/nrm-ng/README.md

 ## Why `nrm-ng`?

-- **Hot reload supported**.
-The internal registry list is hosted on [vercel](https://vercel.com/), so you can easily update your local registry list by `nrm update` command instead of install a new version if the remote registry list has changes.
+- **Registry is always up-to-date**.
+The internal registry list is hosted on [Deno Deploy](https://deno.com/deploy), so if there are any changes to the remote registry list, you can conveniently keep the local registry list up-to-date with the `nrm update` command instead of installing a new version.

 ## Installation